 New Farm Bill Program Can Advance Energy Crops

-While a great hope for tapping energy crops centers on making ethanol, energy crops can be also be used for fuel for heat and/or power.
+While a great hope for tapping energy crops centers on making cellulosic ethanol, energy crops can be also be used for fuel for heat and/or power.
 Prairie grasses have been used for utility boiler fuel co-fired (or blended) with coal.
-In several instances around the country, entrepreneurs are making fuel pellets from switchgrass.
+In Missouri and elsewhere around the country, entrepreneurs are making fuel pellets from biomass.
 BCAP can accelerate the most successful of these approaches.

 Below please find a basic summary of the program, its intent and how it works.

 The BCAP was designed to support agricultural producers in producing biomass crops and collecting biomass for sale to commercial-scale facilities that commit in writing to use the biomass to produce fuels or power.
 The program is also intended to improve water quality through reduced water use and surface water protection.
 Environmental quality can increase with less fertilizer compared to traditional row crops and encouraging the use of perennial crops, which are better for soil, air, water and wildlife.

 The program has two distinct pieces: 1) biomass crop establishment; and 2) assistance for the harvest, storage, processing and transportation of biomass materials for energy.